 A research and development Blueprint for action to prevent epidemics

-Public consultation on target product profile for a Nipah virus vaccine
+Public consultation on target product profile for Lassa Fever vaccine

-Nipah virus (NiV) is one of the pathogens in the WHO R&D Blueprint list of epidemic threats needing urgent R&D attention.
-From 1998 to 2015, more than 600 cases of Nipah virus (NiV) human infections were reported.
-Later outbreaks, in India and Bangladesh, have caused death in 43% to 100% of infected patients.
-WHO has just published a draft NiV vaccine target product profile, which is now available for public consultation.
-Comments may be submitted by individuals or organizations through the form attached below and sent to firstname.lastname@example.org – with your name and affiliation.
-Deadline is COB 13 April 2017.
-Note that all comments may be made publicly available at a later stage.
-WHO will publish the finalized NiV vaccine target product profile after integrating the comments received.
+Lassa Fever is a disease in the WHO R&D Blueprint list of epidemic threats needing urgent R&D action.
+WHO has just published a draft Lassa Fever vaccine target product profile for preventive use, which is now available for public consultation.
+Comments may be submitted by individuals or organizations through the form attached below and sent to firstname.lastname@example.org – with name and affiliation.
+Deadline is COB 2 May 2017 Note that all comments may be made publicly available at a later stage.
+WHO will publish the finalized Lassa Fever target product profile after taking into account comments received.

 About R&D Blueprint

 - Public consultation on Draft R&D Blueprint MTA Tool